Michael de Percy: Publications

 De Percy has co-edited scholarly works on transportation policy, public administration, and the impact of the COVID-19 pandemic on foreign aid and international relations.
-His other works include telecommunications policy in Australia and Canada, transport policy, models of government-business relations, populism, institutional exhaustion, political leadership, and Sir Robert Menzies' legacy in Australia's Atomic Age.
+His other works include telecommunications policy in Australia and Canada, transport policy, models of government-business relations, populism, institutional exhaustion, and political leadership.
+He has contributed to the Robert Menzies Institute's biographical volumes on Sir Robert's legacy in Australia's atomic age, communications golden age, and the enduring ethos of God, King, and Country in the Australian Defence Force.

 Industry Engagement

-De Percy serves with industry bodies in the transport, telecommunications, and energy sectors.
+De Percy has served with industry bodies in the transport, telecommunications, and energy sectors.
 He served as the Chairman of the ACT and Southern NSW Chapter of CILTA from 2023 to 2025, and also as the Vice President of the Telecommunications Association (TelSoc) from 2022 to 2024.
 He is a member of the Australian Nuclear Association.
 De Percy collaborated with the Australian Civil-Military Centre on a project on Syrian refugee women in Jordan and Lebanon, where he co-authored three commissioned occasional papers.

 Teaching

 As an academic, de Percy taught political science, management, and professional development subjects to undergraduate students in the University of Canberra's programs in Canberra, Singapore, and Hong Kong.
 He also taught leadership to postgraduate students in the University of Canberra's MBA program in Canberra, Shanghai, Ningbo, and Bhutan.
 He has edited and written several books and scholarly articles on the topics he taught.